Notice of Pre-AIA or AIA Status

 Prong 1 analysis:

-The limitations of “a primary online game, virtual items available for use within the primary online game, and event-specific virtual items available during an event that includes a secondary game, wherein the event ends upon expiration of an event period of the event, wherein the users include a first user; facilitate interaction of the first user with other users during the primary online game and/or during the event; based on actions performed by the first user during the event, automatically determine event progress of the first user with respect to one or more event objectives that are associated with the event; automatically select a first event reward to be awarded to the first user based on the event progress, wherein the first event reward is available for use in the primary online game, and wherein the first event reward is not available for use to the first user during the event; facilitate distribution of the first event reward to the first user such that the first event reward is available for use to the first user in the primary online game but not available for use during the event; and facilitate a presentation of reward information to the first user, wherein the reward information is regarding the first event reward”, are considered to fall within the certain methods of organizing human activity grouping (managing personal behavior, rules).
+The limitations of “a primary online game, virtual items available for use within the primary online game, and event-specific virtual items available during an event that includes a secondary game, wherein the event ends upon expiration of a temporal event period of the event, wherein the users include a first user; facilitate interaction of the first user with other users during the primary online game and/or during the event; based on actions performed by the first user during the event, automatically determine event progress of the first user with respect to one or more event objectives that are associated with the event; automatically select a first event reward to be awarded to the first user based on the event progress, wherein the first event reward is available for use in the primary online game, and wherein the first event reward is not available for use to the first user during the event; facilitate distribution of the first event reward to the first user such that the first event reward is available for use to the first user in the primary online game but not available for use during the event; and facilitate a presentation of reward information to the first user, wherein the reward information is regarding the first event reward”, are considered to fall within the certain methods of organizing human activity grouping (managing personal behavior, rules).
 The mere nominal recitation of generic computer elements does not take the claim out of the methods of organizing human activity grouping.
 Thus, the claim(s) recites an abstract idea.

 Furthermore, dependent claims 2-9, 11-18 merely include limitations that either further define the abstract idea (and thus don’t make the abstract idea any less abstract) or amount to no more than generally linking the use of the abstract idea to a particular technological environment or field of use because they are merely incidental or token additions to the claims that do not alter or affect how the process steps are performed.